dougeby/IntuneDocs/intune-user-help/install-office-windows.md

 ---

-# Check compliance on your Android device
+# Installing Office 365 on your Windows 10 device

-If your device hasn't checked in with Intune in a while, you might not be able to access your company or school resources.
-To regain access, try the following:

-1. Open the Android Company Portal app on your device.

-2. Tap **Check Compliance**.

-If you are unable to reset your lost or stolen device, ask your company support to reset it for you.
+There are many ways you can install the Office suite on to your Windows 10 device.
+Depending on the size of your company, there may be multiple versions of Office available for download from the Company Portal.

+*image of company portal app store with conflicting versions of office side by side*

+When your company makes Office available, you should only install one version of Office.
+If you try to install both, you'll remove the one you had installed first.

+*image of Office apps being installed, possibly with different version numbers that match up to company portal app store listings*

+Still need help?
+Contact your company support.
 For contact information, check the [Company Portal website](https://portal.manage.microsoft.com#HelpDeskDialog).